Reviewed by Suzanne Angeo (Member, American Theatre Critics Association)

 Rochester Hills, MI 48309

-Note: Due to the ongoing pandemic, please check the Meadow Brook Theatre website for the latest information on efforts to keep everyone safe.
+Special Note: As COVID-19 is a constantly changing situation, MBT will be monitoring and adhering to the guidance given by the CDC, the State of Michigan, the Actor’s Equity Association, and Oakland University.
+Check the Meadow Brook Theatre website for the latest information on efforts to keep everyone safe.

-Meadow Brook Theatre’s season is supported in part by the Michigan Council for Arts and Cultural Affairs, the National Endowment for the Arts, the Kresge Foundation, the Fred and Barbara Erb Family Foundation, the Shubert Foundation and the Meadow Brook Theatre Guild.
+This production of A Christmas Carol is made possible through the generous support of the Michigan Arts and Cultural Council, the National Endowment for the Arts, the Fred and Barbara Erb Family Foundation, the Shubert Foundation and the Meadow Brook Theatre Guild.

 Meadow Brook Theatre is a professional theatre located on the campus of Oakland University in Rochester, Michigan.
 MBT is a nonprofit cultural institution serving southeast Michigan for more than 56 years.